 - What activities the enterprise will be engaged in?

 - What the mission, objectives and goals of the enterprise are?

 - The strategy must be followed to attain these goals?
 And

 - What control measures will be used if goals are not attained?

-There are many templates available for small business owners to write their own business plans.
+There are many templates available for small business owners to write their own plans.
 That is a great start and maybe by doing it, you’ll recognize where the gaps are that needed to be filled before opening your business.
-Making use of a management consultant to help you with your business plan is a productive investment.
-Failing to plan is planning to fail…
+Making use of a management consultant to help you with your business planning is a productive investment.

 Cronje de J, G.J., Breebaart, H., De Klerk, A., Old, S., Swanepoel, E. and Van der Merwe, M.A.
 2001.
 Introduction to Entrepreneurship and Small Business Management, Only study guide for MNE202-V, Department of Business Management, UNIVERSITY OF SOUTH AFRICA, PRETORIA.